yashasvii29/Learn-WebSockets/README.md

 # Learn-WebSockets
-In this repository, I'm learning websockets and socket.io library which is used for rael time communication
+In this repository, I'm learning websockets and socket.io library which is used for real time communication